-Skin Pigmentation and Darkening of Pre-Existing Nevi
+Skin Hyperpigmentation, Darkening of Pre-Existing Nevi, and Development of New Melanocytic Nevi

 Inform patients or caregivers that skin darkening occurs in the majority of patients treated with IMCIVREE because of its mechanism of action.
 This change is reversable upon discontinuation of IMCIVREE.
-Inform patients or caregivers that they should have a full body skin examination before starting and during treatment with IMCIVREE to monitor these changes [see Warnings and Precautions (5.3)].
+Inform patients and caregivers that the development of new melanocytic nevi may occur.
+Inform patients or caregivers that they should have a full body skin examination before starting and during treatment with IMCIVREE to monitor these changes [see Warnings and Precautions (5.4)].